Jermaine Paul: After The Voice

 His winning song, a cover of "I Believe I Can Fly" made it up to #83 on the US Billboard Hot 100.
 The follow-up, "Soul Man", with his coach Blake Shelton did not break the Hot 100, reaching just #108.

 His single "I Believe in This Life" reportedly taken from his forthcoming album premiered on The Voice on November 8, 2012.

+Personal life

+Since 2012, Paul has been an ordained minister in the United Methodist Church.
+As of 2025, he is the pastor at Golden Hill United Methodist Church in Bridgeport, Connecticut.